 Downtown’s Pet Project

 Saturday at 10am at this waterfront high-rise is dog walk o’clock.
-And so Robert, the concierge, just wrapping up his shift, waves as two excited terriers pull their owner through the midcentury modern lobby at The Cyrene.
+And so Robert, who works security, just wrapping up his shift, waves as two excited terriers pull their owner through the midcentury modern lobby at The Cyrene.
 A cheerful chocolate lab rides the elevator to the 11th floor, back from his walk along Elliott Bay and up through the Pike Place Market.
 “You pretty much have got to love dogs if you want to live here,” Robert says.
 It’s hard to miss the two glass candy jars filled with dog biscuits behind the front desk.
 The emphasis on four-legged residents even extends to the rooftop terrace, which boasts a dog run along with barbecue grills and those postcard views.

 This Rooftop’s Got Game

 Pioneer Square on game day is a blue- and green-tinged scene, but the crowds at Quality Athletics and the rowdy lines of ticketholders who filter into CenturyLink Field create a spectacle best taken in from 26 stories up, next to an outdoor fire pit, glass of syrah or pilsner in hand.
 Not to mention actual football and soccer games—you can see the action at CenturyLink Field from the rooftop at The Wave at Stadium Place.